mrboran/mrboran/README.md

 Thanks for stumbling on my profile. :sparkles:

-I am currently working on Reinforcement Learning (with bits of pieces of Immitation Learning and Cirruculum Learning) for interactive robots for my master's thesis at the [University of Groningen](https://www.rug.nl/masters/artificial-intelligence/).
+I am currently working on Reinforcement Learning (with bits and pieces of Immitation Learning and Cirruculum Learning) for interactive robots for my master's thesis at the [University of Groningen](https://www.rug.nl/masters/artificial-intelligence/).

 #### Experience